IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/brad-frost.md

 ## What would you qualify as the top few problems facing developers today?

 There's an over-abundance of tools, technologies, and opinions out there for developers to learn.
-I touched on this [in a recent talk](http://bradfrost.com/blog/post/i-have-no-idea-what-the-hell-i-am-doing/), but the fact is the Web is too big for any one person to master.
+I touched on this <a class="link link--special" href="http://bradfrost.com/blog/post/i-have-no-idea-what-the-hell-i-am-doing/" target="_blank" rel="noopener">in a recent talk</a>, but the fact is the Web is too big for any one person to master.

 ## How would you recommend somebody to start learning web development?

-I've answered this question in detail [over here](http://bradfrost.com/faq/#industry).
+I've answered this question in details <a class="link link--special" href="http://bradfrost.com/faq/#industry" target="_blank" rel="noopener">over here</a>.

 ## What are the things you would have known when you first started?